hastexo/hastexo-xblock/README.md

     $ ansible-playbook -c local -i "localhost," run_role.yml -e role=gateone
     ```

-4. Finally, restart edxapp and its workers:
+5. Finally, restart edxapp and its workers:

     ```
     sudo /edx/bin/supervisorctl restart edxapp:
     sudo /edx/bin/supervisorctl restart edxapp_worker:
     ```

-5. In your course, go to the advanced settings and add the hastexo module to
+6. In your course, go to the advanced settings and add the hastexo module to
    the "Advanced Module List" like so:

    ```
    [
     "annotatable",
-    "videoalpha",
     "openassessment",
     "hastexo"
    ]
    ```

+## XBlock settings

+The hastexo XBlock must be configured via `XBLOCK_SETTINGS` in
+`lms.env.json`, under the `hastexo` key.
+At the very minimum, you must
+set the OpenStack authentication variables specific to the cloud you will be
+using.
+All other variables can be left at their defaults.

+This is a brief explanation of each:

+* `terminal_url`: The URL path to the GateOne server.
+It can be an absolute
+  path, or a ":"-prefixed port (such as ":28010", for use in devstacks).
+  (Default: `/terminal`)

+* `ssh_dir`: The local path where SSH keys are stored.
+(Default:
+  `/edx/var/edxapp/terminal_users/ANONYMOUS/.ssh`)

+* `ssh_upload`: Whether to upload keys to Swift.
+Useful for multi-node stacks,
+  where the Celery workers that store SSH keys are not guaranteed to run on the
+  same node where they'll be needed.
+(Default: `false`)

+* `ssh_bucket`: The Swift container in which to store the SSH keys.
+(Default:
+  `identities`)

+* `launch_timeout`: How long to wait for a stack to be launched, in seconds.
+  (Default: `300`)

+* `suspend_timeout`: How long to wait before suspending a stack, after the last
+  keepalive was received from the browser, in seconds.
+(Default: `120`)

+* `task_timeouts`:

+    * `sleep`: How long to wait between stack checks, such as pings and SSH
+      attempts, in seconds.
+(Default: `5`)

+    * `retries`: How many times to retry stack checks, such as pings and SSH
+      attempts.
+(Default: `60`)

+* `js_timeouts`:

+    * `status`: In the browser, when launching a stack, how long to wait
+      between polling attempts until it is complete, in milliseconds (Default:
+      `10000`)

+    * `keepalive`: In the browser, after the stack is ready, how long to wait
+      between keepalives to the server, in milliseconds.
+(Default: `15000`)

+    * `idle`: In the browser, how long to wait until the user is considered
+      idle, when no input is registered in the terminal, in milliseconds.
+      (Default: `600000`)

+    * `check`: In the browser, after clicking "Check Progress", how long to
+      wait between polling attempts, in milliseconds.
+(Default: `5000`)

+The following is the list of supported OpenStack credential variables.
+In
+practice, it is rarely necessary to set them all.
+Consult your OpenStack
+provider for a list of the required ones:

+* `os_auth_url`
+* `os_auth_token`
+* `os_username`
+* `os_password`
+* `os_user_id`
+* `os_user_domain_id`
+* `os_user_domain_name`
+* `os_project_id`
+* `os_project_name`
+* `os_project_domain_id`
+* `os_project_domain_name`
+* `os_region_name`

-## Configuration
+## GateOne settings

+GateOne is the web-based terminal emulator used by the hastexo XBlock.
+In
+order for the XBlock to function correctly, GateOne's configuration must match
+it in a few key areas.

+In /etc/gateone/conf.d/10server.conf, the following must be set to the same
+values as the XBlock:

+* `url_prefix`: Where GateOne expects to be hosted: useful if it sits behind a
+  reverse proxy (which is the case by default here).
+This must match the
+  XBlock's `terminal_url` settings.
+The exception is if `terminal_url` is set
+  to a port, such as `:28010`.
+In the latter case, `url_prefix` must be set to
+  `""`.
+(Default: `/terminal/`)

+* `user_dir`: Where GateOne expects to find SSH home directories.
+This value
+  must match the leading path in the XBlock's `ssh_dir` configuration.
+In
+  other words, where `user_dir` is set to `/edx/app/edxapp/terminal_users`,
+  `ssh_dir` must be set to `/edx/app/edxapp/terminal_users/ANONYMOUS/.ssh`.
+  (Default: `/edx/var/edxapp/terminal_users`)

+And in /etc/gateone/conf.d/50terminal.conf:

+* `command`: GateOne allows for custom SSH commands, and the hastexo XBlock
+  makes use of this.
+For the SSH connection from the browser to the Heat stack
+  to be established automatically, the provided `hastexo_connect.py` script
+  will, among other things, download the key from Swift and make it available
+  to SSH.
+You must set `command` to the path where `hastexo_connect.py` is
+  installed.
+By default, it is:
+  `/edx/app/edxapp/venvs/edxapp/bin/hastexo_connect.py`

+## Creating a Heat template for your course

-To use the hastexo XBlock upload a Heat template to the content store.
-There
+To use the hastexo XBlock, start by creating a Heat template and uploading it
-are some limitations to the configuration of the Heat template (detailed
+to the content store.
+The XBlock imposes some constraints on the template
-below), but otherwise you can customize your training environment as
+(detailed below), but you are otherwise free to customize your training
-you like.
-A sample template is provided under `heat-templates/hot/openstack-sample.yaml`.
+environment as needed.
+A sample template is provided under
+`heat-templates/hot/openstack-sample.yaml`.

 To ensure your Heat template has the required configuration:

-1. Upload a Heat template to the content store and make a note of its static
-   asset file name.

-2. Configure the Heat template to generate an SSH key pair dynamically and
+1. Configure the Heat template to generate an SSH key pair dynamically and
    save the private key.
 For example:

     ```